bmatsuo/lark/README.md

 #Lark [![Build Status](https://travis-ci.org/bmatsuo/lark.svg?branch=master)](https://travis-ci.org/bmatsuo/lark)

-**NOTE:  Until version 1 is release the Lark Lua API should be considered unstable.
+**NOTE:  Until version 1 is released the Lark Lua API should be considered unstable.
 As features are developed and practical experience has been gained the Lua API will change to better suit the needs of developers.**